POP Poetry Auckland Council

 The participants, being sympathetic of course to writing and its performativity, engaged generously.
 Many started to read out loud their halved pages, others tried to join them, some started their own performances.
 When I had finished miming my whole paper, I then closed with the breathing.
 The key concepts of my presentation, and guidance for the audience was stated in the PowerPoint.

-Afterwards, I received ‘gifts’ of other’s creations they had done whilst I had performed my paper—these can be seen here.
+Afterwards, I received ‘gifts’ of other’s creations they had done whilst I had performed my paper (see images below).